metasfresh/metasfresh-documentation/_appdictionary_collection/EN/add_view_as_window_tab.md

 In order to do that you need a link column between your view and the parent tab of the window you want to add your view to.

 ## Steps
-1. Make sure you got a column in your view that you can use to link, e.g., *c_bpartner_id* in business partner window.
+1. Make sure you have a column in your view that you can use to link, e.g., `c_bpartner_id` in business partner window.
-1. Make your tab on tab level lower than the main tab.
-So when the main tab is 0 make it 1.
+1. Make your tab one tab level lower than the main tab.
+So if the main tab is 0, make it 1.
 1. Fill in your link column in the field with the same name on tab.